-The "Other services, except public administration" category includes: repair and maintenance; personal and laundry services; membership associations and organizations; and employment in private households.
+(15) The "Other services, except public administration" category includes: repair and maintenance; personal and laundry services; religious, grantmaking, civic, professional and similar organizations; and employment in private households.

-The "Government and government enterprises" category includes: federal, civilian; military; state and local; and state government and local government.
+(16) The "Government and government enterprises" category includes: federal, civiliar; military; and state government and local government.

-(Source: Regional Economic Information System, Bureau of Economic Analysis, Last updated September 26, 2017, including new estimates for 2016 and revised estimates for 2014-2015.)
+(Source: Regional Economic Information System, Bureau of Economic Analysis, Last updated September 25, 2018, including new estimates for 2017 and revised estimates for 2008-2016.)